 Segovia: A Must Do Day Trip From Madrid + Helpful Tips

-If you have been following along in my adventures either here on the blog or on my social media, you may have noticed I was in Spain for three months.
-I was based in Madrid and went on a side trip to Morocco and a lot of day trips while I was there.
-One of my favorite day trips was to Segovia, a UNESCO World Heritage Site, which is roughly 100 km or 60 miles north.
+If you’re researching your trip to Madrid be sure to go to Segovia as well!
+You may have noticed I spend a decent amount of time these days in Spain.
+My older brother and his wife moved there and I visit them at least once a year.
+The first year I visited them we did a trip to Morocco together and then did several day trips close by.
+One of my favourite day trips was to Segovia, a UNESCO World Heritage Site, which is roughly 100 km or 60 miles north.
 I actually liked it so much I went there three times.
 If you have time in your Madrid itinerary, I highly recommend a day trip here and to Toledo!

 Now for some Segovia visual inspiration!